Peripheral

 • MATERIALS

-Pebax® – This material (also known as PEBA, or polyether block amide) is used as a jacketing material for catheters providing structural support and strength while also allowing catheters to remain flexible.
-Pebax® is a versatile polymer whose properties can be easily altered by varying its monomeric ratios and block types thus imparting a wide range of mechanical properties such as flexibility.
+Pebax® – This material (also known as PEBA, or polyether block amide) is often used as a jacketing material for catheters, providing structural support and strength while also allowing catheters to remain flexible.
+Pebax® is a versatile polymer whose properties can be easily altered by varying its monomeric ratios and block types, thus imparting a wide range of mechanical properties such as flexibility.
 This material possesses high elastic memory and is stronger than nylon 11.
 Pebax® is available in Shore D hardness ranges from 35 to 72.

 Contact Us